-Hormonal treatments are also an option.
-Doctors sometimes prescribe oral contraceptives (birth control pills), or androgen receptor blocker (most notably spironolactone and cyproterone acetate).
+Hormonal treatments are also an option.1-3 Doctors sometimes prescribe oral contraceptives (birth control pills), or androgen receptor blocker (most notably spironolactone and cyproterone acetate).
 Both oral contraceptives and androgen receptor blockers work internally to mediate the effects of male hormones, which are integral in the development of acne.
 Both options come with numerous side effects and should be carefully researched and then discussed with a trusted physician before coming to an educated decision on whether or not to embark on hormonal therapy.

 Which work best?
 The FDA has approved only a select handful of birth control pills for patients with acne who also desire contraception.
 They include Ortho Tri-Cyclen, Estrostep, and Yaz.
 However, all birth control pills tend to produce 30%-60% reduction in acne lesions, and research remains inconclusive on which works best.3,6-11

 Do antibiotics cause birth control pills to fail?
-While this is a largely held belief, and women have indeed become pregnant with the combination of birth control pills and antibiotics (tetracyclines), pregnancy rates were no higher than is seen from birth control pill failure alone.
+While this is a largely held belief, and women have indeed become pregnant with the combination of birth control pills and antibiotics (tetracyclines), but pregnancy rates were no higher than that seen from birth control pill failure alone.
 According to a 2010 overview article published in the International Journal of Women's Health, "Currently, there are no pharmacokinetic data or randomized controlled clinical trials supporting that oral antibiotics decrease the efficacy of oral contraceptives, with the notable exception of anti-tuberculosis drugs like rifampin."3

 Side effects: Side effects are common.
 Studies show upwards of 50% of women experiencing menstrual irregularities.
 Spironolactone may create breast tenderness, headache, or fatigue, and can also have a diuretic effect.
 In pregnant women, feminization of the male fetus is also possible.6

 Note: Asian women sometimes respond differently to hormonal treatment.
 However, a study of 116 Japanese women completed in 2006 showed that "...spironolactone is effective and safe for the treatment of acne in Asian females."8

 Men: Spironolactone is usually reserved for use in females because gynecomastia (male breast growth) can occur in males who take the drug.

 What it is: Acne-prone women tend to have higher levels of androgens (male sex hormones).
 Cyproterone acetate is an anti-androgen, which helps suppress the male sex hormones testosterone and dihydrotestosterone (DHT).
-Less androgens typically means less acne.9 Cyproterone acetate is administered in pill form and also sometimes as a topical lotion.
+Less androgens typically means less acne.1 Cyproterone acetate is administered in pill form and also sometimes as a topical lotion.
 In both forms it has been shown to reduce sebum (skin oil) production.
 It can normally be used alongside other topical acne treatments.
 It is also used to treat polycystic ovary syndrome, excessive hair growth (hirsuitism), alopecia, and other diseases where androgen action is involved.
 Cyproterone acetate is a main ingredient in Diane-35 (cyproterone acetate plus ethinyl estradiol), a popular oral contraceptive in Europe and Canada.

-Study results: The two studies performed thus far have shown 75%-90% of women experiencing an improvement in acne symptoms when taking cyproterone acetate alone.10-11 Another study found that women using Diane-35 saw a 58.8% decrease in total acne lesion count.12
+Study results: The two studies performed thus far have shown 75%-90% of women experiencing an improvement in acne symptoms when taking cyproterone acetate alone.2-3Another study found that women using Diane-35 saw a 58.8% decrease in total acne lesion count.4

 Side effects: The most notable side effect is liver toxicity.
 In combination with oral contraceptives, there is an increased risk of blood clots.
 Osteoporosis is also a potential side effect with long-term use.